Archive for November, 2010

 isEDIS

-The Pennsylvania Chapter of the American College of Emergency Physicians (ACEP) held an international symposium on ED computer systems, November 12-15 in Miami.
+The Pennsylvania College of Emergency Physicians and the national American College of Emergency Physicians (ACEP) held an international symposium on ED computer systems, November 12-15 2010 in Miami.
 This was the fifteenth year for the conference.
 The focus was on how to effectively and efficiently use computer technology for ED process improvement.
-There were attendees from the 6000-bed Chang Gung […]
+There were attendees […]